 If you’re looking for an amazing, medieval-style vacation spot, look no further than Czocha Castle in Poland.
 This stunning fortress is perched atop a hill overlooking the village of Czocha and the lake below, and its turrets and ramparts are sure to take your breath away.
 The castle is open to the public, so be sure to visit it soon and experience its magic for yourself.

 - The grounds of this Polish Castle

 - Hotel Czocha Castle.
 Stay in a castle

 - Getting to Zamek Czocha

 Czocha Castle location in Poland

-From a ruined castle to grand palaces Polish castles are grand and wonderful to visit.
+From ruined castles to grand palaces, Polish castles are grand and wonderful to visit.
 Zamek Czocha is one of the most beautiful Silesia Castles and is now home to the stunning Hotel Czocha.